 Next, focus your eyes on your finger.
 You’ll see two somewhat transparent images of the baseball on either side of your finger.
 This indicates good depth perception.

-Hold your finger in front of the baseball, just like before.
-Focus on the baseball and close your left eye.
+Next, test for eye dominance by holding your finger in front of the image of the baseball.
+Focus on the image and close your left eye.
 Your finger should appear to the left of the baseball.

 - You can see your finger better on one side than the other.

 - The view of your finger is larger with one eye than with the other.